franciscoL0pez/ChallengeCreativeCoefficient/README.md

 - The system can handle many users

 Assumptions:
 - Email must be registered
+- User can register in another tab
 - The user knows how to solve captcha
 - The email must be exist in the authentication system
 - Users will not be able to proceed if required fields are incomplete